Baseline Definition – A Reliable Assessment Model for the Finance Function

 Using Loughridge Transformations‘ Method on a Smaller Scale?

-By now, it may be clearer how to apply the assessments within a large-scale programme.
-That is why we advocate this method at Loughridge Transformations, irrespective of the scale.
+By now, how to apply the assessments within a large-scale programme may be more apparent.
+We advocate this method at Loughridge Transformations, regardless of the scale.
 Let us illustrate why with a practical example.

 Baseline Assessment: A Practical Example – Joint-Venture Billing